cyberkaida/bootloaders-with-kaida/02-running-code/exercises/02-02-asm-stub/README.md

 In this exercise we will boot a simple infinite loop!
 Most of the build infrastructure is provided.

+We are using this exercise to get our build environment installed and configured and to make sure we can flash to the Raspberry Pi.

 ## Things to understand

 - The [Makefile](./Makefile) is set up for you, you should read through it and ask any questions!